Practice safe shopping on Cyber Monday

-Nearly 80 percent of respondents – or a potential 183.8 million unique shoppers – said they would or might shop on Cyber Monday, according to the National Retail Federation’s Preliminary Thanksgiving Weekend Survey.
+An estimated 68.7 million shoppers said they would or might shop on Cyber Monday, according to the National Retail Federation’s Preliminary Thanksgiving Weekend Survey.

 But playing cyber Santa will only save you time and headaches if you take steps to secure your financial information.

-Jill Gogel, Fraud Services Supervisor at Dupaco Community Credit Union, recommends following these tips to be a safe cybershopper this holiday season:
+Jill Gogel, AVP, Fraud Services at Dupaco Community Credit Union, recommends following these tips to be a safe cybershopper this holiday season:

-- Keep tabs on your accounts.
-Use Dupaco’s eNotifier Alerts to get real-time messages when your Dupaco VISA credit card number is used (eAlerts) and receive eReceipts when transactions are conducted on your other Dupaco accounts.
 “If a fraudster would get your credit card information and make a transaction, you’ll get a notification and know that something isn’t right,” Gogel says.
-If you suspect fraud, contact Dupaco immediately.
+If you suspect fraud, quickly disable your Dupaco debit and/or credit card in Shine and contact Dupaco immediately.

 When you stick to using one card for your holiday purchases, it’s much easier to monitor your account during this busy season.